lamproskonstantellos/University-of-Patras-Thesis-Template-LaTeX/README.md

-# Diploma Thesis Template – University of Patras (ECE)
+# Diploma Thesis Template (equivalent to Master’s Thesis) – University of Patras (ECE)

-This repository contains a **LaTeX template** for preparing a Diploma Thesis at the
+This repository contains a **LaTeX template** for preparing a Diploma Thesis (equivalent to a Master’s Thesis) at the
 **Department of Electrical and Computer Engineering, University of Patras**.

 It is fully compatible with any LaTeX editor, but you **must use the XeLaTeX compiler** to support Greek and English text properly.

 ---

 ## Repository Structure

 ```
 ├── main.tex              # Main thesis file (compile this one with XeLaTeX)